Owe Taxes? Can't Pay Your Tax Debt?

 - Sell assets (vehicle, real estate, etc.)

-You should also consider setting up a payment plan with the IRS.
+You should also consider setting up a payment plan with the IRS so you can give yourself time to obtain money and submit payments when they're due.

 The best way to avoid owing taxes when you file your tax return is to carefully manage your income tax withholding or estimated tax payments throughout the year.
 Here are some steps you can take: